tessercat/pbx-docs/client/notes.md

 # Features

-- Reconnects on WebSocket disconnection with backoff on retry.
+- Reconnects on WebSocket disconnection with randomized backoff on retry.
 - Logs in on WebSocket connection.
 - Subscribes to receive
   the channel's presence events